jumanan/Goal-Oriented-Representation-of-Scientific-Papers/README.md

 The maps of all the annotations are found under maps, and have the same name as that of the txt/ann file.

+It should be noted that the dataset was successfully converted to BRAT's format with the exception of CONTRIBUTE-TO relations between two QUALITIEs, and TASKs with no explicit representation in the text.